Essel Group

-Essel Group, (also known as Zee Group) is an Indian multinational conglomerate holding company and corporate promoter headquartered in Mumbai, Maharashtra, India.
-The company has had business interests in mass media, infrastructure and packaging.
-It operates the subsidiary of Zee Media Corporation.
+Essel Group (also known as Zee Group) is an Indian media conglomerate, headquartered in Mumbai, India.
+The group has had business interests in mass media, infrastructure and packaging.
 Founded in 1926 as the Messrs Ramgopal Indraprasad by Jagannath Goenka, the company was expanded and converted into the Essel Group of Industries by his grandson, Subhash Chandra.

 Chandra is part of the Goenka (Goel) family which owns and operates the group; he was also the chairman of the company and a former member of the Rajya Sabha.

-Experiencing financial troubles in 2019, Essel sold off several of its assets, including Essel Propack and stakes of Zee Entertainment Enterprises.
+Experiencing financial troubles in 2019, Essel sold off several of its assets, including Essel Propack and stakes in Zee Entertainment Enterprises.

 History

 1926–1967

 In 1926, Jagannath Goenka founded the Messrs Ramgopal Indraprasad as a commercial firm to deal in food grains at the mandi (product market) in Adampur, Hisar.
 In 1946, as a result of poor performance in Adampur, the firm moved to the town of Hisar.
 Goenka attempted to expand the business in 1948 by setting up a pulses polishing factory in Delhi, but he suffered heavy losses, forcing him to cease Delhi operations in 1951.
 He moved the Delhi machinery to Hisar, where he was able to turn consistent profits by selling polished whole grains to Gujarat and South India.
 By 1966, the firm was operating one dal mill and two cotton ginning factories.